-A valid health plan - a requirement for all and sundry in today’s age where diseases and ailments are on the rise and so is the associated cost of treating them.
+A requirement for all and sundry in today’s age where diseases and ailments are on the rise and so is the associated cost of treating them.
 Every individual, rational enough to build a portfolio, is buying a health insurance plan to protect himself against the financial implications of medical emergencies.
 Are you among them?
 Have you included a health insurance plan in your financial portfolio?

 Kudos to you if you answered in the affirmative but the rationale of this write-up is not to educate you about having a health insurance plan.
 If the increasing penetration of health insurance products is anything to go by, most of you out there already know the importance of having a health insurance cover.
 But, do you know the quantum of cover that you should have?
 What do you think is the optimal amount of cover that you should invest in - Rs.2 lakhs, Rs.5 lakhs or Rs.10 lakhs?
 While experts say that the coverage amount depends on your lifestyle and the people covered, don’t you think Rs.2 lakh cover will not be sufficient for covering either you or your family?